yumin-chen/sdlc-ide/docs/architecture/design/adr-001-hybrid-dag-mesh-ext-architecture.md

 *   Agents communicate only downstream.
 *   No gossip or opportunistic peer messaging.
 *   Governed by a precise Orchestrator state machine.
+*   The Orchestrator MUST reject all mutations to Core system behavior, topology, or governance rules not originating from a human-approved ADR.
 *   Full auditability and reproducibility.

 #### Core Agents and Flow Summary